m-reza-rahman/jakartaee-docker/README.md

 * How your CI/CD pipeline looks like with Java EE, Docker and Kubernetes.
 The [kubernetes-devops](/kubernetes-devops) folder shows how this is done.

 The demos use Java EE 8, WebSphere Liberty, Azure Kubernetes Service (AKS) and Azure DevOps Pipelines.

-## Hands on Lab path
-Each of the parts of this repository can be run independently, which means you can go directly to the parts you interest the most.
-Below some recommendations

-- Take a quickly look of the code in the [javaee](/javaee) folder.
-- If you don't have a Cloud Service you can explore 3 ways  a Java EE application can be packaged to run on Docker [thin-war](/thin-war) , [uber-jar](/uber-jar) , [hollow-uber-jar](/hollow-uber-jar) also [exposed-port](/exposed-port) and [external-volume](/external-volume) can be run in a local Docker

-- If you have a Cloud Service with a Kubernetes Engine you can go to [kubernetes-clustering](/kubernetes-clustering) , [kubernetes-devops](/kubernetes-devops) parts.